Ignition provides us with some of the very best game console iPhone emulators of all time.

 Most of us have owned or still do own a games console of some kind and, although there are some cool games out now, some of the best were the old retro games.
-Back in the day when jailbreaking was all the rage, we could download game emulators that turned the iPhone or iPad into
+Back in the day when jailbreaking was all the rage, we could download game emulators for iPhones or iPads, turning them into

 a mini games console.
 And now, even though Cydia isn’t being updated anymore, we can still do it using a third-party app installer called Ignition app.